 "We got them up and into a cane field, moving them out, pushing them, covering for them...then the sound of a BAR--there isn't another sound like it in the world--came crashing in on us.
 Rocky went down with three rounds in the leg.

 The withdrawal ordered by Versace and Rowe had turned into a disorganized melee, CIDG forces running in all directions in any hope of getting away from there.
 SFT Pitzer realized that the allied force was now split up, decimated and that all hope was gone.
 He dropped his grenade launcher, maps, and other gear and buried them in the mud, planning to hit the canal and try and swim out of there.
 That was when he heard Captain Versace yell that he had been hit.
 "I hesitated," he recalled years later in an interview for LOOK magazine.
 "I did not want to be captured, but I could not run off on the Captain.
 Just as I reached him, something exploded--a mortar round or a concussion grenade--and I was knocked down, shrapnel in my right shoulder.

 "I looked up, and there was a VC with an automatic weapon pointed at me."
 Lt.
 Nick Rowe

-Nearby, Rocky Versace struggled against the pain of the three BAR rounds in his leg.
+Nearby, Humbert Versace struggled against the pain of the three BAR rounds in his leg.
 An enemy grenade exploded nearby and would have caught him full force had not his leg folded beneath him.
 The blast caught Lieutenant Rowe in the face and chest as he stepped over to aid the Captain.